rbuj/FreeRouting/README.md

 For more information please use the online help in the board editor.
 From here you can download also a printable version of the online help.

-If you have further questions or want some feedback, please sent an Email to support@ FreeRouting.net or visit our forum.

 ## Additional steps for users of CadSoft-Eagle

 1. Download the latest Eagle2freerouter ulp file